Perhaps you’ve seen, on a funeral notice or announcement, something like, “In lieu of flowers, the family requests that…”

 *However, you should include a condolence note.
 Here are some ideas for what to say.

 But you will notice lately that many families are using this “in lieu of flowers” phrase.
-To help out families in the midst of writing an obituary, I have a few alternative suggestions to use:
+To help out families in the midst of writing an obituary, I have a few alternative suggestions you can use:

 - Please make a memorial contribution to _____________.

-- You may donate to the charity of your choice.
+- Any monetary donations may be made to the charity of your choice.

 Ways to Say “In Addition to Flowers”